Lesson 6

 Drugs Other than Opioids can Cause Withdrawal Symptoms

 It’s important to understand that there are other drugs that possibly cause withdrawal in a newborn baby besides opioids.
 Some of these substances, such as caffeine, may simply cause a few minor issues in the newborn.
-Others such as benzodiazepines or SSRI’s (for example some anti-anxiety or anti-depressant medications) can create significant issues with withdrawal in a newborn.
+Others medications such as benzodiazepines or SSRI’s (for example some anti-anxiety or anti-depressant medications) also cause withdrawal symptoms in a newborn.

-That’s why it is important to remain as substance free as possible while pregnant, and be honest with your doctor or healthcare provider about what you may or may not be using before, during, and after pregnancy.
+That’s why it is important to only take these medications when they are prescribed to you, and be honest with your doctor or healthcare provider about what you may or may not be using before, during, and after pregnancy.
 This is also true for when you are breastfeeding.

 Discuss: